AceAlloushX/My-website/README.md

+20/9/2024, Version 1.3
+- Removed the skills order list and switched to pargraph.
+<br><br>

 15/9/2024, Version 1.2
 - Adjust compatibility view on Smaller screens.
 - Updated the right arrow in front of about me, prohjects, etc. to view a suitable icon instead of an arrow.